vydang02/Tennessee-STAR-EDA-Project/Tennessee STAR Project EDA/project1.md

 #### Interpretation

-Write a brief paragraph about what you observe in these numerical summaries.
-Again, think about what information the study creators wanted to ask and how these computations are useful to explore the data in light of those considerations.

 The proportions of students in each type of STAR class: Fewer students are assigned to the small class types (16%) than regular or regular-with-aide class (~19%).